 1 Now as they spoke to the people, the priests, the captain of the temple, and the Sadducees came upon them, 2 being greatly disturbed that they taught the people and preached in Jesus the resurrection from the dead.

-The first four verses of chapter four report on Peter and John’s arrest by religious leaders because they spoke of Jesus’ resurrection (Acts 3:12-26).
+The first four verses of chapter 4 report on Peter and John’s arrest by religious leaders because they spoke of Jesus’ Resurrection (Acts 3:12-26).
 There was no formal resistance to the gospel to this point in Acts.
-But now, the scene changes to hostility against the apostles.
+But now the scene changed to hostility against the apostles.
 It was not the general population but the religious leaders who took offense to the gospel message.
 This persecution is the first recorded in the book of Acts.

 Now as they [Peter and John] spoke to the people,

 While Peter and John spoke to the people, religious authorities put them under arrest.

 Priests, Sadducees, and Pharisees usually had the role of teaching religion to the Israelites.
 The priests here were those who had the responsibility that day for conducting the evening sacrifice.